owenCTRL/ottr/README.md

   🧠 <strong>Sandbox Research</strong> — Advanced algorithmic modeling & strategic systems<br />
   ⚙️ <strong>Clickroot</strong> — Applied software for web-scale performance and visibility
   <br /><br />
-  <a href="https://github.com/owenAPI/SandboxResearch/tree/main/models">Explore Our Models »</a>
+  <a href="https://github.com/owenCTRL/OTTR/tree/main/models">Explore Our Models »</a>
   ·
-  <a href="https://github.com/owenAPI/SandboxResearch/issues">Report Bugs</a>
+  <a href="https://github.com/owenCTRL/OTTR/issues">Report Bugs</a>
   ·
-  <a href="https://github.com/owenAPI/SandboxResearch/issues">Request Features</a>
+  <a href="https://github.com/owenCTRL/OTTR/issues">Request Features</a>
 </p>

 ---

 ## 🧭 About OTTR

-**OTTR Co.** is a venture creation firm focused on building and backing category-defining companies from the inside out.
+**OTTR Co.** is a venture capital firm focused on building and backing category-defining companies from the inside out.
 Our current portfolio includes:

-- **Clickroot** — A software intelligence company creating better tools for digital strategy, attribution, and scale.
+- **Clickroot** — A software company bringing defense-technology to the public.
-- **Sandbox Research** — An R&D engine for market modeling, adaptive allocation systems, and strategic simulation.
+- **Sandbox Research** — A data engine for strategic modeling, adaptive systems, and strategic simulation.

 We operate with conviction, code, and capital.